The North West Company Historical Timeline

 The Northern retail banner was introduced in 1990 as part of a renaming of the former HBC Northern Stores outlets, offering a combination of food and general merchandise to remote northern and rural Canadian communities.
 A typical Northern store operates in communities with populations from 500 to 7000.
 They average 7500 square feet in size and offer food, family apparel, housewares, appliances, outdoor products, and a growing offering of services such as quick-service prepared food, special ordering, money transfers, cheque cashing, and health-related products and services.

-By the mid 1980s, the Northern Stores Division represented the heart of The Company - the 178 stores (most of them former trading posts) represented the form's traditions and values, and were where reputation had been built during the fur trade era.
-The 1987, a group of investors, including 415 employees, purchased HBC's Northern Stores Division and three years later adopted "The North West Company" as the formal name for the new venture, harking back to a long and proud tradition, and an enduring, enterprising spirit.
+By the mid-1980s, the Northern Stores Division represented the heart of The Company - the 178 stores (most of them former trading posts) represented the firm's traditions and values and were where reputation had been built during the fur trade era.
+In 1987, a group of investors, including 415 employees, purchased HBC's Northern Stores Division and three years later adopted "The North West Company" as the formal name for the new venture, harking back to a long and proud tradition, and an enduring, enterprising spirit.
 Hudson's Bay House in Winnipeg was renamed "Gibraltar House," after NWC's first Red River fort, and continues to serve as the head office.
 Today's North West carries forward the rich enterprising legacy as one of the longest continuing retail enterprises in the world.
 Many of our stores in northern Canada and Alaska have served their local communities for over 300 years.

 1953: Inuit Art Carving A New Market